-Change worn brake linings immediately.
+- Ensure that worn-out brake linings are replaced immediately.
 (Your authorized KTM workshop will be glad to help.)

-Danger of accidents Reduced braking efficiency caused by damaged brake discs.
+Danger of accidents Damaged brake discs reduce the braking effect.

-If the brake linings are not changed in time, the steel brake lining carriers grind on the brake disc.
-The braking effect is greatly reduced and the brake discs are destroyed.
+If the brake linings are not changed in time, the brake lining carriers grind against the brake disc.
+As a consequence, the braking effect is greatly reduced and the brake discs are destroyed.

 Check the brake linings regularly.

-Check the brake linings for minimum thickness A.